Women in Pakistan: Politics and activism

 Fehmida Mirza is the first female speaker of the National Assembly of Pakistan.
 Other prominent female Pakistani politicians include Begum Nasim Wali Khan, Syeda Abida Hussain, Sherry Rehman and Tehmina Daultana.

 Hina Rabbani Khar became the first Minister of Foreign Affairs of Pakistan in 2011.

 Mukhtaran Mai a victim of gang rape has become a prominent activist for women's rights in Pakistan.

 Asma Jahangir and Hina Jilani, prominent human rights lawyers and founders of the first all woman law firm in Pakistan, AGHS.

 Malala Yousafzai, as a teenage education activist, was shot in the face in her hometown Mingora at the age of 15.
 After her hospitalisation and recovery she went on to win the Nobel Peace Prize in conjunction with Kailash Satyarthi for their work for children's rights.
 At 17, Yousafzai became the youngest recipient of the Nobel Peace Prize and the first Nobel Peace Prize winner from Pakistan.

 Sania Nishtar, the first female cardiologist and the only woman Interim Cabinet Member 2013, is globally recognized for her work and accomplishments in health policy advocacy.

 Nigar Ahmad, women's rights activist, co-founder of Aurat (women's) Foundation, one of the oldest women's organisation in the country.

 Kanwal Ahmed is the founder of Soul Sisters Pakistan (SSP), a forum for those who identify as women and have roots in Pakistan.
 SSP, founded in 2013, was one of the few forums exclusively created for women to speak freely about issues particular to their identities.
 Ahmed also launched a flagship YouTube show called "Conversations with Kanwal.
-The show has brought different guests and it covers subjects like dwarfism, diabetes, postpartum depression, single fatherhood, bereavement, women in sports, chai trolley culture or colorism.
+The show has brought different guests and it covers subjects like dwarfism, diabetes, postpartum depression, single fatherhood, bereavement, women in sports, chai trolley culture or colourism.
 Ahmed has garnered international recognition through her work on SSP and has become a figure in advocating for the need of women only spaces.

 Naela Chohan is a Pakistani diplomat and feminist artist.
 She is currently serving as the Ambassador of Pakistan to Argentina, Uruguay, Peru and Ecuador.
 She has been a vocal proponent of stronger ties between Pakistan and Latin America.

 Farida Shaheed and Khawar Mumtaz, human rights activists and authors, associated with Shirkat Gah, a woman's organisation.